 If you are thinking of selling your mobile catering business, you can bet there is a huge audience of people out there who would consider buying.
 At Bizdaq, we can help you find those people and negotiate a great deal in your favour.

 Street food and mobile caterers have popped up in areas that people previously would never have visited.
-This has created a massive regeneration of areas within cities across the UK, and even shone light on previously unknown or hidden areas too.
+This has created a massive regeneration of areas within cities across the UK and even shone a light on previously unknown or hidden areas too.

-Mobile catering and street food has provided jobs at a time when the economy has struggled, encouraging people from all social and economic backgrounds to get involved.
-Mobile catering businesses often come with low risk, and thus encourage the likes of apprenticeship and entrepreneurship within communities.
+Mobile catering and street food have provided jobs at a time when the economy has struggled, encouraging people from all social and economic backgrounds to get involved.
+Mobile catering businesses often come with low risk and thus encourage the likes of apprenticeship and entrepreneurship within communities.